Breadfruit: South Asia

+In India, fritters of breadfruit, called paatponnos/nirponnos in Kannada it's called Jeegujje or "Deevihalasu" in Konkani or kadachakka varuthath in Malayalam, are a local delicacy in coastal Goa, Karnataka and Kerala.
+In Seychelles, it was traditionally eaten as a substitute for rice, as an accompaniment to the mains.
+It would either be consumed boiled (friyapen bwi) or grilled (friyapen griye), where it would be put whole in the wood fire used for cooking the main meal and then taken out when ready.
+It is also eaten as a dessert, called ladob friyapen, where it is boiled in coconut milk, sugar, vanilla, cinnamon, and a pinch of salt.

 In Sri Lanka, it is cooked as a curry using coconut milk and spices (which becomes a side dish) or boiled.
 Boiled breadfruit is a famous main meal.
 It is often consumed with scraped coconut or coconut sambol, made of scraped coconut, red chili powder, and salt mixed with a dash of lime juice.
 A traditional sweet snack made of finely sliced, sun-dried breadfruit chips deep-fried in coconut oil and dipped in heated treacle or sugar syrup is known as rata del petti.
-In India, fritters of breadfruit, called jeev kadge phodi in Konkani or kadachakka varuthath in Malayalam, are a local delicacy in coastal Karnataka and Kerala.
-In Seychelles, it was traditionally eaten as a substitute for rice, as an accompaniment to the mains.
-It would either be consumed boiled (friyapen bwi) or grilled (friyapen griye), where it would be put whole in the wood fire used for cooking the main meal and then taken out when ready.
-It is also eaten as a dessert, called ladob friyapen, where it is boiled in coconut milk, sugar, vanilla, cinnamon, and a pinch of salt.